Jethro Pugh: Professional career

 In 1968, he had four fumble recoveries and nine quarterback sacks.
 Pugh was voted second-team All-Pro by the Associated Press (AP).
 He played with the Cowboys for his entire career, from 1965 through 1978.
 His 14 seasons, matched by five others, represent the sixth-longest career in Cowboys history; only Jason Witten, L. P. Ladouceur, Ed "Too Tall" Jones, Bill Bates, and Mark Tuinei played more years.

 Although he was widely regarded as an excellent player and received All-Pro honors in 1968, he was never voted to a Pro Bowl.
 Pugh's achievements as a professional athlete were largely overshadowed for most of his career by his defensive line teammates, who were Pro Bowl regulars.
 When Pugh started, he had to compete for attention with future Hall of Famer Bob Lilly and George Andrie; when they retired, Pugh played on the same defensive line with College and Pro Football Hall of Famer Randy White, Harvey Martin, and Ed "Too Tall" Jones.
 Both Lilly and White were named to the NFL 100th Anniversary Team.

 Even though he was a physical player against the run, his athleticism enabled him to become an excellent pass rusher for a defensive tackle.

 While quarterback sacks were not an official NFL statistic during his career, Pugh is unofficially credited with a career total of 95.5.
 He led the Cowboys in sacks each season from 1968 to 1972 with a high mark of 15.5 in 1968, a team record that stood until 2010 when DeMarcus Ware reached six straight seasons, eventually leading the Cowboys in sacks from 2005 to 2012.
 Pugh averaged 12½ sacks during one amazing stretch of his career (1968–1972), and currently ranks sixth on the Cowboys all-time sacks list with 95.5.

 Following the 1978 season and Super Bowl XIII, in which he did not play due to injury, Pugh retired on January 29, 1979.
-During his career, he helped the Cowboys win two Super Bowls (and playing in four), five NFC Championships, qualify for the NFL post-season in 12 out of 14 seasons, and played in a then league record 23 playoff games.
+During his career, he helped the Cowboys win two Super Bowls (playing in four), five NFC Championships, qualify for the NFL post-season in 12 out of 14 seasons, and played in a then league record 23 playoff games.